 London keeps adding new stations and lines to its Tube network.
 Canary Wharf is where the Tube interchanges with The Docklands Light Railway (DLR).

 To conclude this article, I'd like to say that the Tube is a living museum of London.
-And like London itself, it's diverse, vast, old yet ever changing, and very vibrant place with so much energy.
+And like London itself, it's a diverse, vast, old yet ever-changing, and very vibrant place with so much energy.
 Plus that's a great and safe place for people watching, so I highly recommend you spend some time there while in London.

 My other posts about subway systems: